Lahoh: Preparation

 Lahoh is traditionally and typically prepared from a thick batter of sorghum flour (preferred flour for making Laxoox), White cornmeal/cornflour, warm water, yeast, and a pinch of salt.
 The mixture is beaten by hand until soft and creamy.
-The batter is then left to ferment overnight to cook and then eat for breakfast.
+The batter is then left to ferment overnight, to cook, and then is eaten for breakfast.
 There is a sweet-tasting variety of the dish, one made with eggs, as well as another variety that is spiced and typically eaten in Somali households at breakfast during Eid called Cambaabuur (Ambaabuur).

 It is traditionally baked on a metallic circular stove called a taawa.
 Lacking that, it can also be baked in an ordinary pan.